New blow to Boeing from engine delay, Airbus long-range rival takes off | MarketScreener

 Analysts expect anything from 400 to 800 commercial aircraft orders and commitments at the show, compared with 959 at Farnborough last year, though it can be hard to identify truly new business against firmed-up commitments and switched models.

-Boeing commercial airplanes boss Kevin McAllister said it was premature to predict any delays to the 777X programme.
+Boeing commercial airplanes boss Kevin McAllister said it was premature to predict any delays to the 777X program.
 The planemaker is targeting a maiden flight this year and entry into service the next.

 Gulf airline Emirates has said it expects the first plane in June 2020.
 Flight tests often take more than a year.